 Typing or copy-pasting this query into the psql

 prompt and pressing Enter will display detailed information about your PostgreSQL installation, including the version number.
-This quick method is handy for developers who work extensively with PostgreSQL databases and need to check the version while already connected to the database.

 Free 7-day trial.
 No credit card required.